devnull-cz/c-prog-lang/modules/strings-and-arrays.md

 We already went through [basics on strings and string literals](/modules/strings.md).

-So, given that a string constant is internally used to initialize an array of `char`s, and an array name represents its first element memory address, the value of a string is an adress of its first character.
+Given that a string constant is internally used to initialize an array of `char`s, and an array name represents its first element memory address, the value of a string is an adress of its first character.